TRT Global - Report shows pollution claims 9M lives a year, Africa hardest hit

 Report shows pollution claims 9M lives a year, Africa hardest hit

-A new report has shown that pollution claims nine million lives a year and Africa is the worst affected.
+A new report has shown that pollution claims 9 million lives a year and Africa is the worst affected.
 Worsening outdoor air pollution and toxic lead poisoning are the main factors, and are affecting efforts to tackle pollution elsewhere.
-Anumita Roychowdhury from the Centre for Science and Environment weighs in. #globalpollution #pollutiondeaths #Indiapollution
+We look at why Africa is the worst affected region, and how governments are responding.
+Rumeysa Codar has more.

 Report shows pollution claims 9M lives a year, Africa hardest hit